Similarity surfaces, connections, and the measurable Riemann mapping theorem: Holomorphic dependence

 We can always subdivide the polygons further (adding vertices is allowed) to meet the following conditions: \begin{enumerate} \item All polygons are strictly convex, \item every unbounded polygon has exactly two unbounded edges, and their angle is $>0$, \item $\cal S$ has at least three vertices. \end{enumerate}

 The space of bounded strictly convex polygons with $n$ indexed vertices is endowed with a complex structure, which is simply given by the affix of its vertices.
 For (strictly convex) \emph{unbounded polygons} satisfying \eqref{item:ubb}, we need to add a supplementary information: a marked point in the interior of the unbounded edges, but this marked point is not considered as a vertex.
-For any paired unbounded sides, there is a unique orientation reversing affine map sending one to the other and matching their marked points.
-Reciprocally, for any orientation reversing affine map sending one to the other we can choose (non unique) pairs of matching marked points.
+For any paired unbounded sides, there is a unique orientation reversing affine map sending one side to the other and matching their marked points.
+Reciprocally, for any orientation reversing affine map sending one such side to the other, we can choose (non unique) pairs of matching marked points.

 \begin{remark} The non-injectivity of this representation, due to this non-uniqueness, is not seen as a problem.
-It can be recovered by replacing the marked points by the dilation factor $a\in\C^*$ of the affine map $z\mapsto az+b$ pairing the unbounded sides.
-Note that, anyway, the space of polygons can be factored further by considering polygons up to affine transformations. \end{remark}
+Injectivity can be recovered by replacing the marked points by the dilation factor $a\in\C^*$ of the affine map $z\mapsto az+b$ pairing the unbounded sides.
+Note that, anyway, the space of polygons will be factored further by considering polygons up to affine transformations. \end{remark}

 In the two statements below, we fix the type of each polygon $P_j$---number of edges, boundedness thereof---but not the position of their vertices or marked points, and we fix the combinatorial data of which edges are paired together.